smhanov/zwibserve/README.md

 The next step is to enable HTTPS using your certificate and private key file.
 You need HTTPS because if your web site is served using HTTPS, it will not be able to contact the collaboration server unless it is also HTTPS.

-Edit /etc/zwibbler.conf and change it:
+Edit /etc/zwibbler.conf and change the port to the HTTPS port 443:

     ServerBindAddress=0.0.0.0
     ServerPort=443